lawolf8/lawolf8/README.md

 ## Data Engineer Intern Sr. | Machine Learning and Operations Research Engineer

 ### About Me
-I'm an aspiring Industrial Engineer with a focus on data engineering, machine learning, and operations research.
-Currently enhancing fleet management systems at Lockheed Martin and conducting cutting-edge research with machine learning and operations research at the University of South Florida.
+I'm an aspiring Software/Data Engineer with a focus on data engineering, data science, machine learning, and operations research.
+Currently enhancing fleet management systems at Lockheed Martin as a Data Engineer and conducting cutting-edge research with machine learning and operations research at the University of South Florida.
 I'm passionate about applying my technical skills to solve complex problems and optimize systems.

+**NOTE**: Since I work at Lockheed Martin Aeronautics and USF Research, I am unable to display the majority of my work.
+Due to this, I do not have many projects in my public portfolio for legal reasons.

 ### Professional Experience

 #### Lockheed Martin Aeronautics - Data Engineer Intern Sr.
-- Implemented predictive machine learning models for Fleet Management, leading to enhanced maintenance scheduling and part advisories.
+- Introduced, led, and created a predictive machine learning model for Fleet Management, leading to enhanced maintenance scheduling and part advisories.
 - Creating and maintaining data pipelines that are utilized to monitor fleet health
 - Created Tableau dashboards to monitor fleet performance, integrating data from SAP servers using SQL, Python, and VBA.
 - Analyzed financial data for Earned Value reviews on contracts exceeding $100 million.
+- Crafted task automation for various labor-intensive tasks involved with data management

 #### University of South Florida - Machine Learning and Operations Research Engineer
 - Advanced Python skills, working with libraries like Gurobi, Matplotlib, Pandas, and NumPy for data science applications.